-Mountaineering exposes to random but real hazards, especially avalanches, rock falls, falls into crevasses and very low temperatures....To limit these risks, it is essential to follow the safety instructions given by the guide.
-You must be aware of these risks and accept them when you book a trip with us.
+Mountaineering exposes you to random but real hazards, iespecially avalanches, rock falls, falls into crevasses and very low temperatures....To limit these risks, it is essential to follow the safety instructions given by the guide.
+You must be aware of these risks and accept them when you book.